subhashbs36/ApplicatorAI/README.md

 # Cover_letter_generator
-Generate personalized Cover letter for each job application using Groq
+Generate personalized Cover letter for each job application using Google Ai Studio